 Step 1.
 Choose an application process

-If you are applying to adopt through direct placement, spousal/step-parent or relative adoption, follow the steps below.
+If you are applying to adopt through direct placement, step-parent or relative adoption, follow the steps below.

 If you want to adopt through a licensed adoption agency, see the list of licensed adoption agencies below.
 You will need to contact the agencies directly.

 Step 2.
 Fill out the Adoption Self-Help Kit

 Step 3.
-File your application with the Court of Queen’s Bench
+File your application with the Court of King’s Bench

-Find a Court of Queen’s Bench and file your adoption application there, along with all supporting documents.
+Find a Court of Kings Bench and file your adoption application there, along with all supporting documents.

 You will need to pay the $250 filing fee.